top of page

 Our Mission

-Our Mission - To provide opportunities for adults with spinal cord and brain injuries to live independently in safe, specially designed and well-maintained settings that allow them to manage their own affairs while sharing the costs of home management.
+To provide opportunities for adults with spinal cord and brain injuries to live independently in safe, specially designed and well-maintained settings that allow them to manage their own affairs while sharing the costs of home management.

 Who We Are